 Strawberries – fresh strawberries are best here, but frozen should work here as well.

-Rhubarb – either fresh or frozen rhubarb will work find in these muffins.
+Rhubarb – either fresh or frozen rhubarb will work fine in these muffins.

 Quick Oats – if you don’t have quick oats, you can run large-flake oats through a food processor.
-Just a few pulses is all it takes to break them into smaller bits.
+Just a few pulses are all it takes to break them into smaller bits.

 2. Add the vanilla and sour cream and mix in well.